 Marg from England.

 The point is, you are renting and must follow the rules whether you approve or not.
 As a former landlord, I have had tenants completely ignore rules I had good reason for putting in the lease.
-This may not make sense to you but you are stepping over a boundary if you do not comply.
-I love to feed wildlife but your landlord does not.
-You can follow the rules or pay the fee.

 First, you don't own that apartment-you have to follow the rules.
 And if you are feeding them or taking turns, you are domesticating them.
 Not good.
 If you want to take the chance that the fleas they carry don't have plague and the whole pack is rabies and orinthosis free, then buy a house in the woods.
 I love them too, but we are all different, and your neighbors may not appreciate it!